Protein-Energy Undernutrition (PEU)

 Kwashiorkor (also called the wet, swollen, or edematous form) is a risk after premature abandonment of breastfeeding, which typically occurs when a younger sibling is born, displacing the older child from the breast.
 So children with kwashiorkor tend to be older than those with marasmus.
 Kwashiorkor may also result from an acute illness, often gastroenteritis or another infection (probably secondary to cytokine release), in a child who already has PEU.
 A diet that is more deficient in protein than energy may be more likely to cause kwashiorkor than marasmus.
 Less common than marasmus, kwashiorkor tends to be confined to specific parts of the world, such as rural Africa, the Caribbean, and the Pacific islands.
 In these areas, staple foods (eg, yams, cassavas, sweet potatoes, green bananas) are low in protein and high in carbohydrates.
 In kwashiorkor, cell membranes leak, causing extravasation of intravascular fluid and protein, resulting in peripheral edema.

 In both marasmus and kwashiorkor, cell-mediated immunity is impaired, increasing susceptibility to infections.
-Bacterial infections (eg, pneumonia, gastroenteritis, otitis media, UTIs, sepsis) are common.
+Bacterial infections (eg, pneumonia, gastroenteritis, otitis media, urinary tract infections, sepsis) are common.
 Infections result in release of cytokines, which cause anorexia, worsen muscle wasting, and cause a marked decrease in serum albumin levels.

 Starvation is a complete lack of nutrients.
 It occasionally occurs when food is available (as in fasting or anorexia nervosa) but usually occurs because food is unavailable (eg, during famine or wilderness exposure).